bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-nav-bar-plugin/README.md

 ## What is it?

 The Sample Nav Bar Plugin serves as a demonstration of how developers can create their own custom plugins.
-This plugin includes a button that displays the label "Click to send alert" and also an information title that reads "Information here".
-When you click on the button, an alert pop up will appear.
+This plugin includes a button.
+When you click on the button, a log will appear in the console.

 ![Gif of plugin demo](./public/assets/plugin.gif)